 to oxygen isotope records, early Earth surface temperatures could have been as

 On the other hand, it is said that the early Sun was cool, giving only about

 70% of solar heat, or even less.
 So where did the extra heat on the earth come

 from?
 Many theories have been suggested, but without any supporting evidence at

-In the present time, as everybody knows, a day on the Earth is 24 hours, but
+In the present time a day on the Earth is 24 hours, but

 the early Earth's day is said to be much shorter.
 It was about five to six hours

 only.
 One theory suggests that a large object, in the size of Mars, impacted the